Frequently Asked Questions...

 3. How can therapy help me?
 Therapists offer support, problem-solving skills and enhanced coping strategies to deal with issues such as depression, anxiety, relationship problems, stress management, unresolved childhood issues, body image issues and more.
 Psychotherapy is a learning process that ultimately helps you attain better self-understanding, improved interpersonal skills and new ways to manage emotional pressures.

-doctor during the initial intake session.
+provider during the initial intake session.
 HIPPA guidelines are followed with your PHI.